How to Convert PowerPoint to PDF Without Breaking the Layout

 After Converting Your Presentation

-If the converted PDF is large — especially if your presentation contained many high-resolution images or graphics — reduce the file size with the Compress PDF tool.
-If you need to combine the presentation with another PDF document, such as an appendix or supporting data, the Merge PDF tool handles that in seconds.
+If the converted PDF is large — especially if your presentation contained many high-resolution images or graphics — you can reduce the file size with the Compress PDF tool.
+This is useful before emailing or uploading to platforms with file size limits.

 Convert PPT to PDF →